 Along with its rapid-fire acquisitions of Tableau, MuleSoft and ClickSoftware in 2019, Salesforce has strengthened its core CRM offerings.
-In particular, its Service Cloud has grown from half the size of Sales Cloud in 2015 to its current position as the No. 1 single brand within Salesforce, thanks to its successful pricing strategy to push log-in/member subscription fees.
+In particular, its Service Cloud has grown from half the size of Sales Cloud in 2015 to its current position as the No. 1 single brand within Salesforce, thanks to its successful pricing strategy to push log-in/member subscription fees. with "

 Salesforce.com Mergers and Acquisitions (M&A) Activities